 What about a keto diet that consists of sausage, pepperoni, and hot dogs?

 So this is a very highly processed version of the keto diet.
 Well, you’re still going to be very low carb and very low in sugar, but you’re still going to develop worsening insulin resistance because of the excess saturated fats like palmitate, that end up generating inflammation in the body.

 And you get decreased responsiveness of the cell membrane to insulin-mediated actions through a decrease in binding affinity.
 But if you’re eating a keto diet consisting of avocados, nuts, seeds, salmon, and lean chicken breasts, well, your body will be super sensitive to insulin and your insulin levels will be super low, which is a good thing.

 The most important aspect of improving your insulin is what you are eating.
 But there are other things that help improve insulin.
 When you’re eating as an inter bin fasting, does it as well.
 So does exercise.

 You’ll notice here that the fasting insulin levels were dropping as people were taking higher and higher doses of the drug.
 So even at the lowest dose in this study, at five milligrams, people had significantly lower fasting insulin levels.
-And as you increase the dose, the fasting insulin levels became lower and lower, and that also correlated with the degree of weight loss.
+And as you increase the dose, the fasting insulin levels become lower and lower, and that also correlates with the degree of weight loss.